LZY002/projetPara/README.md

-The programme which I used Xcode to write  executes all of tests in my Mac, the resultes are all ture, but when  I execute in the python script , the results are false.
+The programme which I used Xcode to write  executes all of tests in my Mac, the resultes are all ture, but when  I execute in the python script(the test file) , the results are false.
 I don't know what happen.